dhth/kplay/README.md

 🔤 Message Encoding
 ---

-kplay supports parsing messages that are encoded in two data formats: JSON and protobuf.
+`kplay` supports parsing messages that are encoded in two data formats: JSON and protobuf.
 It also supports parsing raw data (using the `encodingFormat` "raw").

 ### Parsing protobuf encoded messages

 For parsing protobuf encoded messages, `kplay` needs to be provided with a `FileDescriptorSet` and a descriptor name.
-For example, consider a proto file like the following:
+Consider a .proto file like the
+following:

 ```text
 // application_state.proto